This post, Painted Kitchen Cabinets, is part two of the budget-friendly kitchen makeover series.

 Did you know that these three brands can mix each other’s colors?
 If you have a favorite brand but fell in love with a color from another brand, you can have that color mixed into your brand of choice!

-Whether you choose a gloss, semi-gloss, or satin finish, is a personal preference.
+Whether you choose a gloss, semi-gloss, or satin finish is a personal preference.

 I used a satin finish purely because the glossier the finish, the more brush strokes and imperfections will show.